rafabene/rafabene.github.io/about/index.md

 > TLDR; Short and Copyable version
 --------------------------------
-> Rafael Benevides is a Director of Developer Experience at [Red Hat](http://www.redhat.com).
+> Rafael Benevides is Director of Developer Experience at [Red Hat](http://www.redhat.com).
 In his current role he helps developers worldwide to be more effective in software development, and he also promotes tools and practices that help them to be more productive.
 He worked in several fields including application